lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts6.md

 Therefore when we have found col2 granger causes col1 but col1 doesn't granger cause col2, then we assume col2 causes col1, and vice versa.

-The assumed causality of our greenhouses' data is shown below.
+The mutual influence of our greenhouses' data is shown below.
 It aligns with common sense, also discloses why the icreasing of CO2 creates a vicious circle of worsening the global environment. 😰

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/assumed_causality_output.png" width="810" height="351" />
 </p>

-In addition to examining assumed causality, the output can also help us understand the mutual influence between variables in a multivariate time series.
-If such interactions are identified, models like VAR can be well-suited for tasks such as forecasting, outlier detection, and more.

 🌻 [Check detailed code for Granger Causality][3]